egregious3000/racc-android/README.md

 Android version of raccdoc client.
 Suitable for beta testing.

+LATEST VERSION:

+Hopefully take care of exceptions on crashing on logging in.

 ISSUES:

 The messages you read here are not marked as read on the BBS.